prashanthi3105/test/README.md

+Here’s a refined **story description** and **acceptance criteria** for your Agile sprint:

+---

+### **Story Title**
+Optimize CI/CD Pipeline by Scheduling Code Scans to Reduce Build Time

+---

+### **Story Description**
+Currently, the Checkmarx and SonarQube scans in the CI/CD Jenkins build process are taking up to 3 hours per build.
+This impacts productivity and delays merging changes between branches (fork to release and release to develop).
+To address this, we propose reducing the frequency of these scans by scheduling them to run twice per sprint, instead of on every build.
+This will improve pipeline efficiency while ensuring code quality remains intact through periodic scans.

+---

+### **Acceptance Criteria**
+1. **Scanning Configuration**:
+   - Modify the CI/CD pipeline to disable Checkmarx and SonarQube scans on every build.
+   - Set up scheduled scans to run twice per sprint.

+2. **Code Quality Assurance**:
+   - Ensure scheduled scans generate comprehensive reports accessible to the team.
+   - Validate that no critical vulnerabilities or major issues are missed during the transition.

+3. **Merge Efficiency**:
+   - Confirm that the new setup significantly reduces build times for merging changes between branches.

+4. **Testing and Monitoring**:
+   - Test the pipeline with the updated scanning schedule and ensure stability.
+   - Document the results and gather feedback to verify the effectiveness of the new approach.

+---

+Let me know if you'd like further adjustments!

 Got it!
 You’re looking for a **circular diagram** style (like the one in your sample) for the **Credit Risk Recommendation Engine**, with components arranged around a central core, and interconnected in a circular flow.
 This type of design is great for illustrating systems where there is a continuous flow or feedback loop, like in a credit risk assessment engine.